jcouv/recipes/gratin-aux-olives.md

 Ingredients (béchamel sauce):

 * 1 stick of butter (unsalted, 0.5 cup)
-* 0.5 cup of flour
+* 0.5 cup of flour (note: this is less than traditional 1-to-1 ratio by weight of butter)
 * 1 quart of whole milk

 Ingredients (gratin):